Collection, Payment, Paperwork and more

 I’ve changed my mind, what can I do?

 We understand that sometimes circumstances change.
 You have the right to change your mind, up until the change of ownership has taken place.
-Depending, on how far through the collection process we have got there may be costs involved.
+Depending on how far through the collection process you are, there may be costs involved.
 If you are thinking of changing your mind, please let us know ASAP and we will do what we can to help.

 I don’t have the keys to my car, what now?

 Your vehicle will have been priced with the assumption that the keys will be with the vehicle at the time of collection.
 If this is not the case, please let us know at the quote stage.
-We will still be able to arrange a collection of the car; however, we may need to reduce the price slightly.
+We will still be able to arrange the collection of the car, but we may need to reduce the price slightly.

 I have a disability, can you assist me?

 If the vehicle was involved in a collision, photos are very important.
 There is a section within the form where you can upload your photos.
-Please ensure that the images are clear and show the full damage on the car.
-Bear in mind that a close-up photo does not always fully portray the damage and can sometimes make it look worse than it is.
-Try and get one close up photo and one full car image, as these will help us to get you a higher and more accurate quote.
+Please ensure that the images are clear and show the full extent of any damage.
+Try and get one close up photo and one image of the car in full, as these will help us to judge the extend better and get you a higher and more accurate quote.